by Beverly Cleary (1970)

 Ralph the Mouse returns in Runaway Ralph, by Beverly Cleary – the sequel to the popular The Mouse and the Motorcycle.

 We find Ralph still at the Mountain View Inn.
 But he is feeling lonely and unappreciated.
 His family and siblings tease him.
 And he doesn’t want to be a “crumb-scrounging mouse.”
 He wants to be independent.
-Along with his motorcycle, he wants a life of speed and independence and adventure.
+Along with his motorcycle, he wants a life of speed and adventure.

-So he hightails it to the Happy Acres Summer Camp – and that’s where Ralph’s new adventures ensue.
+So he hightails it to the Happy Acres Camp, and that’s where Ralph’s new adventures ensue.
 Cleary keeps things off-balance as Ralph deals with human adults (at the Inn and at Camp); with other species (a gopher, a dog, and a cat); with other rodents (including a pet store hamster); and with human children.
 In particular Ralph empathizes with a misfit boy not entirely happy at camp named Garf.